-Dr. Cederbaum has been providing care for families in the Seattle area for over 30 years, and children’s dentistry is an important part of our practice.
-We really enjoy the energy and enthusiasm that your children bring to our office.
+Dr. Cederbaum has been providing care for families in the Seattle area for over 30 years, and pediatric dentistry is an important part of our practice.
+We enjoy the energy and enthusiasm that your children bring to our office.

 A Lifetime of Healthy Smiles

 It’s also important for Dr. Cederbaum to monitor the progress of your child’s teeth as they develop.
-Many parents don’t fully appreciate the importance of a child’s primary teeth.
 It’s often assumed that primary teeth aren’t essential for dental development because they will eventually fall out and be replaced by permanent teeth, but this simply isn’t the case.
 Primary teeth have been referred to as “nature’s braces” because they create the pathway where the permanent teeth will grow in.